CzekoladowyKocur/Allocation-Tracker/README.md

 Upon each thread destruction all unreleased thread-local allocations are dumped to the console.
 To explicitly dump current memory state, use CinDumpMemory() function.
 A costum memory dump function can be provided instead of the default one. **Allocating memory and freeing it in a different thread is forbidden**.
 Threads keep local state.
-However, this can be easily changed with a global mutex and a shared state instead, although making it not lock-free.
+To allow shared state, change CIN_ALLOCATOR_SHARED_STATE to 1 in the header file.

 ### Build
 To build the project, run the provided batch script.